-Clean waterers by flushing them out completely to remove the sediment at the bottom of the trough at least once a week (more often if needed).
-This will help avoid buildup that allows disease organisms, like Salmonella, to grow.
+Clean waterers at least once a week (more often if needed) to avoid buildup that allows disease organisms, like Salmonella, to grow.
 Install rails around waterers with 2 feet of clearance to allow their heads to pass through but prevent cattle from stepping or defecating into the trough.
 If a natural water source, such as a pond or stream, is the main drinking water for the herd, control access so that cattle can drink from it but not enter and potentially contaminate it.
 This can be done with strategic fencing and a concrete or gravel rock pad leading into the water source.